-Here’s the total return chart for the S&P 500 (IVV) over the last 6 months.
+Here’s the total return chart for the S&P 500 (IVV) for a 6 month period to May 21.
 Still fighting back but perhaps stalled over the last month or more.
 US stocks dropped by some 37% and have charged back over 23% from the recent bottom.

 International stocks have had a rougher ride, not enjoying the same rate of recovery.